The Urinary System

 -

-Viruses: Hepatitis B, mumps, varicella.
+Viruses: Hepatitis B, mumps

 -